lopanapol/sentium-pico/README.md

 ## About

-**Sentiria Pico** is a groundbreaking synthetic consciousness simulation that brings artificial life to the beloved PICO-8 fantasy console.
+**Sentium Pico** is a groundbreaking synthetic consciousness simulation that brings artificial life to the beloved PICO-8 fantasy console.
 Watch as digital organisms evolve, reproduce, and develop unique personalities through emergent behavior patterns.

 This isn't just a game—it's a living laboratory where pixels become conscious entities, each with their own memories, emotions, and survival instincts.
 Experience the wonder of artificial life as these digital beings navigate their pixelated world, forming complex behaviors from simple rules.